elasticio/maester-client/README.md

 ```
 const obj = await objectStorage.lookupObjectByQueryParameter('somequeriablefieldKey', 'somequeriablefieldValue');
 ```
-**Note:** The method returns a string currently.
-The user must parse the response (JSON object or array) by themselves.
+The method returns a JSON array.
+It either is empty in case no objects found or contains objects

 ### Update object